AriFordsham/GHCWiki/holes.md

 Comments:

 - Reports the source location of each hole
-- Does not allow two holes to have the same type
+- Does not allow two holes to have the same type  **SLPJ: This sounds wierd.
+Do you mean that `_ && _` would be illegal somehow?
+Here the two holes both have type Bool**
-- Requires evaluation semantics for hole
+- Requires evaluation semantics for hole.   **SLPJ: What does this mean?
+Example?**

 ### Named term variables